stonecharioteer/blog/source/posts/life/no-social-networks.rst

 .. index:: reddit, instagram, facebook, hackernews, twitter, social-networks, adhd

 Over the last 2 months, I've deleted my Reddit, Twitter, Instagram and Facebook accounts.
 I have been thinking about it for a while now, and I'd already stopped using Facebook in 2016.
-I switched to Instagram, and while I had some memorable posts there, the short-video format that has plagued every video platform thus far has been an enormouse attention drain.
+I switched to Instagram, and while I had some memorable posts there, the short-video format that has plagued every video platform thus far has been an enormous attention drain.
 I stopped using the app mid last year, and I deleted my account in December.

 I haven't really opened Instagram much besides to send some memes to friends, which was once a month or so.
 But the cognitive overload has not done me any good, so I decided to get rid of it completely.